masumistadler/EcoLac-R-workshop/README.md

-# May R be with you: how you can revolutionise your research workflow
+# May R be with you: how you can revolutionize your research workflow
 This repository contains files, instructions and data for the R workshop given in the ÉcoLac autumn workshop 2018, organised by the Groupe de recherche interuniversitaire en limnologie en environnement aquatique (GRIL).

 ## About